Shamilkv34/book/nostarch/chapter04.md

 has implemented the `Drop` trait.
 If the type needs something special to happen when the value goes out of scope and we add the `Copy` annotation to that type, we’ll get a compile-time error.
-To learn about how to add the `Copy` annotation to your type to implement the trait, see “Derivable Traits” on page XX.
+To learn about how to add the `Copy` annotation to your type to implement the trait, see Appendix C.

 So, what types implement the `Copy` trait?
 You can check the documentation for the given type to be sure, but as a general rule, any group of simple scalar